Experience the Magic of Barcelona: Uncover its Hidden Gems

 Montjuïc Castle.
 Photo credit: KavalenkavaVolha

-Just south of the Eixample and El Raval neighborhoods, and seen from atop the Barceló Raval hotel, sits another must-see Barcelona jewel.
+Just south of the Eixample and El Raval neighborhoods, seen atop the Barceló Raval hotel, sits another must-see Barcelona jewel.
 Montjuïc is a hill with so much to take in, beginning with the sweeping sea views from Montjuïc Castle and city vistas from paths near the Olympic Stadium.
-This area is host to numerous attractions, amazing viewpoints, and an array of fountains.
-You’ll also find the museum of art, pine-filled parks, and a teleferic that connects to the city and harbor.
+This area hosts numerous attractions, amazing viewpoints, and an array of fountains.
+You’ll also find the art museum, pine-filled parks, and a teleferic that connects to the city and harbor.

 Barcelona's Montjuïc's unique architecture in the distance